-3. Allow for a collaborative environment so that the employee feels they are contributing something meaningful to the organization.
+3. Allow for a collaborative environment to feel they are contributing something meaningful to the organization.

 4. Use rich and real-time employee data that measures impact as part of your evaluation.
 Be prepared with plenty of notes to indicate the company's progress and the employee's efforts.

-5. Let each employee know that performance reviews help companies become more successful.
-Back up the claim with case studies and business surveys.
+5. Let each employee know that performance reviews help companies succeed, back up the claim with case studies and business surveys.

 6. Use the time to help employees identify their needs, challenges, and goals.
 Reviewing these items will help you set realistic expectations for each worker.

-7. Make sure your office looks clean and organized to set a tone for clear rather than cluttered thinking.
+7. Make sure your office looks clean and organized to set a tone for clear rather than muddled thinking.

-8. Ask the employee about their biggest accomplishments during the evaluation period.
+8. Ask the employee about their most significant accomplishments during the evaluation period.
 Have them describe their impact on the team.